Patient Centered Medical Home

 In 2007 Fairview Program was accredited through the AOA.
 Beginning in July of 2012, the program will have 7 osteopathic residents in the program.
 We have an innovative curriculum that is taught longitudinally to both osteopathic and allopathic residents.
 The osteopathic residents attend lectures 3-4 times per year through CORE.

 The program uses a resident tracking system called MedHub.
 MedHub is utilized system-wide by Cleveland Clinic.
 Once a faculty/supervisor completes an evaluation, the resident has immediate access to the feedback.
 Residents can also submit evaluations on their rotations.
-The system is also used to have residents complete anonymous evaluations on faculty, nurses, etc. MedHub also keeps track of resident conference attendance and procedures.
+The system is also used to have residents complete anonymous evaluations on faculty, nurses, etc. MedHub also keeps track of resident duty hours, milestones, conference attendance and procedures.